CM4all/qrelay/doc/index.rst

 * :samp:`gid`: The client's group id.

+The following methods can access more data:

+* :samp:`get_cgroup('CONTROLLERNAME')`: Obtain the cgroup membership
+  path for the given controller.

 The following actions are possible:

 * :samp:`connect("ADDRESS")`: Connect to this address and relay the